carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 # Make it smaller: ask yourself questions
-* what if instead I only do X?
+* what if instead of X Y Z we only do X?
 * A & B -> A then B

 * top down vs bottom up